marcossegovia/phphub/README.md

 ./index.php
 ```

-The application would give you feedback ont he runnable commands, so you can make use of them.
+The application would give you feedback on the runnable commands, so you can make use of them.

 For example
 ```